da230896/TeamAvengersKatas/Solution Background/SystemApproach.md

 ![](../img/FinalUServiceArch.png)

 But before addressing the quality characteristics of services/bounded context system quality charactersitics must be fulfilled always.
+These characteristics would be the same throughout.

 #### System Quality Attributes
 **1 Availability**